 "Here, now?
 I doubt it."

 She takes the smallest bite of some spillover from her sandwich, and her eyes begin to well up.
-She puts the panini down and says, "The doctor told me last week that I have breast cancer and that it's too far advanced to treat."
+She puts the panini down and says, "The doctor told me last week I have breast cancer and it's too far advanced to treat."

 Heads around the room subtly lean, focusing a spotlight on what I say next.